 The list is not endless.

-In simplistic terms, literature creates a new world for you.
-Interestingly, a world that’s full of mirrors.
-A fictional text is like a mirror, but with a unique characteristic that it makes you “more aware” of your reality by giving you a distorted picture of what reality is for you.
+In simplistic terms, literature creates a new world for you — interestingly, a world that’s full of mirrors.
+A fictional text is like a mirror, but with a unique characteristic, which makes you “more aware” of your reality by giving you a distorted picture of what reality is for you.

 ‘Literary Fiction’ and ‘Tik-Tok’ are both representative terms of a cultural change of textual reading that’s quite apparent to us.